-39. Why does the definition of Compliant Implementation include the phrase "component, sub-assembly, or end-product"?

-Compliant Implementation is defined as "...any product (e.g., component, sub-assembly, or end-product) or service that conforms to any mandatory or optional portion of a normative clause of an IEEE Standard" to reflect how IEEE standards are written and how they are implemented in the marketplace.
-The examples of any product ("component, sub-assembly, or end-product") are included for clarity.

-40. Can a Submitter offer a license to an Essential Patent Claim for use only to conform to the IEEE Standard?
+- 430 40.
+Why does the definition of Compliant Implementation include the phrase "component, sub-assembly, or end-product"? - Compliant Implementation is defined as "...any product (e.g., component, sub-assembly, or end-product) or service that conforms to any mandatory or optional portion of a normative clause of an IEEE Standard" to reflect how IEEE standards are written and how they are implemented in the marketplace.
+The examples of any product ("component, sub-assembly, or end-product") are included for clarity. - 41.
+Can a Submitter offer a license to an Essential Patent Claim for use only to conform to the IEEE Standard? - Yes.

-Yes.
 A Submitter's commitment is to make available licenses "to make, have made, use, sell, offer to sell, or import any Compliant Implementation that implements the Essential Patent Claims for use in conforming with the IEEE Standard."
-Therefore, a Submitter may limit its license to cover only implementations that are created for use

-Draft IEEE-SA Patent Policy FAQs

-- in conforming with the IEEE Standard.
-The Submitter is free to offer a license that is broader than what the policy requires but must make available at least the license required under the policy. - 41.
-Who determines whether a product is a Compliant Implementation? - Determination of whether a product is a Compliant Implementation is left to implementers, their customers, Submitters, and, if necessary, courts.
+A Submitter may limit its license to cover only implementations that are created for use in conforming with the IEEE Standard.
+The Submitter is free to offer a license that is broader than what the policy requires but must make available at least the license required under the policy. - 42.
+Who determines whether a product is a Compliant Implementation? - Third-party organizations conduct conformity/compliance assessments for some IEEE Standards.
+For other IEEE Standards, there may not be any third-party compliance or conformance program.
+Ultimately, determination of compliance or conformance is left to implementers, their customers, Submitters, and, if necessary, courts.